Marienmünster: Tourism

 The town of Marienmünster has a well-developed tourism industry.
 The community of Vörden was dubbed "State-recognized climatic spa" in 1999.
+In 2019 Rock N revel festival began in the village of Altenbergen, bringing international artists such as Phil Campbell and the Bastard Sons, Massive (band) and H.E.A.T (band) to the area.

 Education

 In Marienmünster are three primary schools and a Hauptschule.
 Students who go to Realschulen and Gymnasien are driven by bus to nearby towns such as Bad Driburg, Höxter, Steinheim and Brakel.